Search:

 Peace

-Peace under difficult circumstances - Psalms 4:1 – 4:8 (commentary)
+Peace Under Difficult Circumstances - Psalms 4:1 – 4:8 (commentary)

 Jesus Gives Peace - John 20:19 – 20:23 (commentary)

-Peace In the Midst of The Storm - Acts 27:13 – 27:26 (commentary)
+Peace in the Storm - Acts 27:13 – 27:26 (commentary)

-Psalms 46:8 – 46:11 (commentary)
+God Will be Exalted Throughout The Earth - Psalms 46:8 – 46:11 (commentary)

 The words in this passage appear to be addressed, not to the enemy, but to Israel herself.
 The citizens of Jerusalem have been invited to view the remains of their enemies that they may see the mighty power of God in their behalf (v.
 8).
 He had completely destroyed His enemy (v. …